-Beauty, comfort and joy … three little words that have powerful connotations when applied to your home.
+Bringing beauty, comfort and joy into your home.
+These three little adjectives have powerful connotations when applied to your home.

-While they may not be on Maslow’s Hierarchy of Needs they will allow you to thrive at home and in life in general, rather than merely struggling to get by.
-What ways can you bring more beauty, comfort and joy into your home this year?
+And, while they may not be on Maslow’s Hierarchy of Need’s, they will allow you to thrive at home and in life in general, rather than merely struggling to get by.

 To help get you started, this is what beauty, comfort and joy looks like in my own home.